blbadger/blbadger.github.io/aperiodic-inverted.md

 Where do subsequent iterations of $p_1, p_2$ go once they diverge?
 If (3) contains attractor $\mathscr H$, and therefore is a repellor for (4) because these maps are 1-to-1 inverses of each other.
 This means that any point near but not $\mathscr H$ will be repelled from $\mathscr H$ given enough iterations of (4).
 As nearly every point in $\mathscr H$ is composed of irrational coordinates, a finite representation of any member of this set of points will be near but not on $\mathscr H$ exactly and thus will be repelled over iterations of (4).
 As points not on $\mathscr H$ are repelled from this attractor, sensitivity to initial conditions results in most points heading away from $\mathscr H$, which is what was observed numerically above.

 The last statement does not necessarily mean that (3) is not practically invertible for periodic trajectories, because any finite number of iterations of (3) could still be reversed with the same number of iterations of (4).

+### Aperiodicity and reversibility

+in conclusion, aperiodic logistic and Henon maps are not practically reversible, meaning that one cannot compute arbitrary previous values accurately using finite memory.

+If future values are difficult to predict, as is the case for aperiodic systems in general, does it come as any surprise that past values are hard to determine as well?
+It is indeed surprising, but why this is requires explanation.

+First consider what it means for an aperiodic dynamical system to be hard to predict.
+More precisely, it is often stated that the approximate present does not determine the approximate future, which is a consequence of sensitivity to initial values.
+But it should be understood that the exact present does indeed determine the exact future: every time (1) is iterated 30 times with idential (rational) starting values for a fixed r, the result is the same (assuming identical floating point arithmetic).
+Real observations are necessarily imperfect, but if a rational value is used as a starting point to iterate the logistic equation then all future iterations are computable, given enough memory.

+On the other hand, this page demonstrates a separate difficulty in attempting to calculate previous values from the logistic map.
+Choosing a rational value of $x_n$ is no guarantee that any previous value will be rational, and sensitivity to initial values necessitates that small approximation errors become large over time.
+This means that no computation procedure with finite memory will be able to accurately determine past values for an arbitrary number of iterations, regardless of starting value.
+The logistic map, therefore, is deterministic and computable in the forward time direction (given the right starting values and enough memory) but not in the reverse time direction.